Hall induction for cotangent representations and wheel conditions: Vanishing cycles

 The pair $(\tilde{Q},\tilde{W})$ admits a \textit{cut} given by grading $\nu: \tilde{Q}\to \mbZ_{\geq0}$

 Then for the pair $(\tilde{Q},\tilde{W})$ the dimensional reduction isomorphism (\ref{dimred1}) specializes to

 In particular, for $Q$ a one-loop quiver the prepojective algebra is $\mbC[x,y]$, and the Jacobi algebra for the potential $\tilde{W} = a[b,c]$ is $\mbC[x,y,z]$.
-The stacks of $d$-dimensional representations of these algebras are the stacks of length $d$ coherent sheaves on $\mbA^2$ and $\mbA^3$, respectively, supported at the origin
+The stacks of $d$-dimensional representations of these algebras are the stacks of length $d$ coherent sheaves on $\mbA^2$ and $\mbA^3$, respectively

 In this situation the theorem states an isomorphism